Migration to the UK: Asylum

 - The majority of asylum seekers are men, while their dependents are mostly children, with some adult women.

-- In 2011 the UK received 0.41 asylum applicants per 1000 people in its population, below the European average (0.65 for EU plus Norway and Switzerland).
+- In 2013, the UK received 0.47 asylum applicants per 1000 people in its population, below the European level (0.91 for EU plus Norway and Switzerland).

 Understanding the evidence

 Asylum applications increased from 1987 to 2003, but have played a declining role in overall migration since 2004, as part of a trend across Europe.
 As Figure 1 shows, asylum applications increased from 4,256 in 1987 to 84,130 in 2003, before falling to 25,710 in 2005.
-After little change until 2009, applications declined further until 2010 before increasing to 19,865 in 2011.
-These numbers include only “main applicants,” excluding “dependents” (family members accompanying the principal person making the application).
+After little change until 2009, applications declined further, falling to 17,916 in 2010.
+Since then, the numbers have risen each year, to reach 23,507 in 2013.
+These numbers include only 'main applicants', excluding 'dependents' (family members accompanying the principal person making the application).

 As a component of overall migration into the UK, asylum accounted for all or nearly all net migration as estimated by the ONS’ LTIM figures in the early 1990s.
 Asylum contributed significantly to net increases in migration in 1994 and again in 1998.
 Between 1994 and 2003, asylum seekers’ share of annual net migration ranged from 25% to 54% in annual data.
 This trend had changed decisively by 2004, as net migration again increased but asylum declined.
-Between 2004 and 2011, asylum ranged from 4% to 11% of net migration, and was estimated at 7% for 2011.
+Between 2004 and 2012, asylum ranged from 4% to 11% of net migration, and was estimated at 10% for 2012.
+Figures for 2013 are not yet available, as the asylum adjustment to LTIM takes time to produce.

 Unfortunately, net migration calculations depend on a crucial assumption about asylum-related outflows.
-The ONS calculation of asylum seeker departure includes asylum applicants who were returned to their country of origin, those who withdrew applications and were known to have left the UK, and “a small number” of those who had been “refused asylum in the previous year or who had withdrawn their application and were not known to have left the UK”.
+The ONS calculation of asylum seeker departures includes asylum applicants who were returned to their country of origin, those who withdrew applications and were known to have left the UK, and 'a small number' of those who had been 'refused asylum in the previous year or who had withdrawn their application and were not known to have left the UK'.
 This latter number is unverifiable without complete data on departures from the UK (ONS 2008: 11).

-Data on grants of settlement to migrants also show asylum constituting a falling share of the total over the long term, though with an increase between 2010 and 2011 (see Figure 3).
-An August 2005 policy change also contributed to the sharp decline from 2005-2011.
+Data on grants of settlement to migrants also show asylum constituting a falling share of the total from 2005 to 2010.
+Numbers here began to rise again from 2010 to 2013.
+Still, as a share of all settlement grants, asylum seekers represent a lower proportion of settlement grants than at any time from 1997 to 2005 (see Figure 3).
+An August 2005 policy change contributed to the sharp decline from 2005-2011.
 Asylum seekers granted leave to remain are no longer immediately granted settlement, delaying settlement for those granted refugee status, humanitarian protection (HP) or discretionary leave to remain (DL) since this change.

-On the other hand, it appears that a significant share of settlements from 2005-2011 have come from government efforts to address backlogs of undecided asylum applications and refused asylum applicants who remain in the UK.
-This is detailed in the briefing on 'Settlement in the UK'.
+On the other hand, it appears that a significant share of settlements from 2005-2011 came from government efforts to address backlogs of undecided asylum applications and refused asylum applicants who remain in the UK.
+This is detailed in our briefing 'Settlement in the UK'.

 Aside from settlement in the UK, what other outcomes occur?
 Available data show decisions in asylum cases, along with removals and voluntary departures.
 These data are available as events in each year (or quarter).
-Since 2004, data are also available by annual entering “cohort”—the group of people who applied for asylum in Britain in a given year.
+Since 2004, data are also available by annual entering 'cohort' - the group of people who applied for asylum in Britain in a given year.
 Looking first at decisions by year, Figure 4 shows that the majority of initial decisions were refusals in each year since 1994.
-In 2011, 67% of initial decisions were refusals.
-These initial decisions are often appealed: among the 2004-2011 cohorts, 75% of rejected applicants lodged appeals, with a success rate of 22%.
-Over the decade of the 2000s, successful appeals ranged from 17% to 23% of total appeals until increasing to 28% in 2009, 27% in 2010 and 28% in 2011.
+In 2013, 64% of initial decisions were refusals.
+These initial decisions are often appealed: among the 2004-2013 cohorts, 78% of rejected applicants lodged appeals, with a success rate of 24%.
+Over the decade of the 2000s, successful appeals ranged from 19% to 23% of total appeals until increasing to 28% in 2009, 27% in 2010 and 24% in 2013.
+(Not pictured in the figures below; source is Home Office Immigration Statistics, tables as.01 and as.14.)

-Among dependents, the gender composition was different.
-Dependents aged 18 years or more were more likely to be women (77%, 1,228 out of 1,667).
-Slightly less than half of dependent children were female (48% out of 4,010).
+Among dependents, the gender composition was quite the opposite.
+Dependents aged 18 years or more were more likely to be women (77%, 1,273 out of 1,658).
+Slightly less than half of dependent children were female (47% out of 4,128).

 The nationality of asylum seekers changes as crises come and go across the globe, since asylum seekers come mainly from countries embroiled in political and military conflict (Crawley 2010).
-In 2011 the leading sources of asylum applicants in the UK were Iran, Pakistan, Sri Lanka, Afghanistan, Eritrea.
-The number and share coming from Iraq and Somalia have decreased since high points in 2002 for Iraq (14,570 applicants, 17% of that year’s total) and 1999 for Somalia (7,495, 11% of total), meaning that in 2011 Iraq and Somalia dropped out of the top ten.
+In 2013 the leading sources of asylum applicants in the UK were Pakistan, Iran, Sri Lanka, Syria, Eritrea, Albania, Bangladesh and Afghanistan.
+Iraq and Somalia have dropped out of the top ten after once comprised a large share of asylum applicants in Britain, reaching high points 2002 for Iraq (14,570 applicants, 17% of that year’s total) and 1999 for Somalia (7,495, 11% of total).
+By contrast, applicants from Syria increased by several hundred in the past year alone, from 1289 in 2012 to 1669 in 2013, rising from fifth to fourth on the list of leading sources of UK asylum applicants.

 As recently as 2000, the UK received more than 20,000 asylum seekers from Europe, more than from Africa or the Middle East, including thousands from Serbia and Montenegro and thousands more from 2004 EU Accession states.
-Resolution of crises as well as EU enlargement seemed to reduce the numbers of asylum seekers in the UK; European asylum seekers in the UK accounted for only 3025 cases in 2004 and fell further to 826 in 2011.
+Resolution of crises, as well as EU enlargement, seems to have reduced the number of asylum seekers in the UK; European asylum seekers in the UK accounted for only 3025 cases in 2004 and fell further to 2,046 in 2013.

-As shown in Figure 8, trends in asylum applications in the UK have mirrored Europe-wide trends, but more sharply.
+As shown in Figure 7, trends in asylum applications in the UK have mirrored Europe-wide trends, but more sharply.
 The peak years saw a UK increase not only in the number of applicants but also in its share of Europe’s total asylum claims.
 Asylum claims peaked across Europe at the same time as in the UK, reaching 466,000 to 483,100 between 1999 and 2002.
+In 2013, asylum claims from Europe reach a peak of 467,745 applications.
 Claims declined sharply over the next three years, but more steeply in the UK than in the rest of Europe.
-The UK’s share of Europe’s asylum claims therefore has declined as well, from approximately 20% at its 4-year peak (1999-2002) down to 8% in 2011.
+The UK’s share of Europe’s asylum claims therefore has declined as well, from approximately 20% at its 4-year peak (1999-2002) down to 6.4% in 2013.

 Evidence gaps and limitations